 Hickory Hall, Room 254

-By pursuing a graduate degree in the Department of Economics at the University of North Texas, you’ll be part of a program that prepares you for the rigors of a doctoral program in economics as well as hones your analytical skills for a rewarding career.
+By pursuing a Master of Science degree in Economics at the University of North Texas, you’ll be part of a program that hones your analytical skills for a rewarding career or prepares you for the rigors of a doctoral program in economics.

-UNT graduates who enroll in doctoral programs are admitted to the country’s best schools, often with full funding.
-Graduates who directly enter the job market are in high demand and often can pick from the most prestigious and rewarding positions available.
-They qualify for careers in financial institutions, government agencies, large manufacturing organizations and public utilities, among others.
+UNT graduates entering the job market are in high demand and often can pick from the most prestigious and rewarding positions available.
 Recent graduates work for:

 Our job placement officer works with employers in the region and beyond.
 This ensures you’re taught the skills most demanded by future employers and to connect you with employers seeking the skills we teach.
 The officer also provides advice on job search techniques, résumé writing and job interviewing skills and maintains a current database of job openings.
-These services are in addition to what the university provides.
+These career services are in addition to what the university provides.

 The Center for Economic Education makes formal instruction of economics more accessible.
 It maintains an in-service teacher-training program, develops instructional materials, conducts research in economic education and provides technical assistance in matters pertaining to instruction in economics.

-Although no specific undergraduate major is required, an appropriate background is desirable, including a strong foundation in economics course work and a working knowledge of statistics and mathematics.
-International students are required to score at least 213 on the computer-based TOEFL exam or 79 on the internet-based TOEFL exam or 6.5 on the IELTS.
+No specific undergraduate major is required.
+International students are required to score at least a 213 on the computer-based TOEFL exam, 79 on the Internet-based TOEFL exam or 6.5 on the IELTS.

-Applications for departmental scholarships and work positions can be obtained from the Department of Economics.
+Applications for departmental scholarships can be obtained from the Department of Economics.
 The scholarship application deadline is usually the last day of February.
 Scholarships are awarded in April for the next academic year at the department’s annual awards banquet.
-Information about other financial assistance programs is available at the Financial Aid website or the Graduate School site.